 Extensions on due dates can be made in person at the desk or by telephoning the Library provided the items are not reserved for another borrower.

-There is a returns chute in the Reception Desk for return of items when the Library is open.
-Another chute is provided to the right of the main entrance for return of items after hours.
+There is a returns chute outside the entrance to the Centre for return of items when the Library is closed.

 All age groups catered for: